Online Security Best Practices

-As part of First National Bank's ongoing effort to keep consumers informed, we would like to provide you with information regarding online safety and security.
-Please know that we are constantly analyzing and improving our software to minimize fraudulent activity to access information and will provide updates to ensure the utmost security.
+As part of First National Bank's ongoing effort to keep commercial customers informed, we would like to provide you with information regarding online safety and security.
+Please know that First National Bank is constantly analyzing and improving our software to minimize fraudulent activity to access information and will provide updates to ensure the utmost security.

 Contact us immediately at 877.782.2195 or stop by any of our locations, if you notice suspicious account activity or experience customer information security related events.